 Autism is a phenomenon which raises far-reaching questions into the nature of self, identity, science, health, politics, cultures and society, with a wide range of often competing debates, theories and ideologies.

-Autistic identities and emerging autistic sub-cultural groupings will benefit from direct interactions within a safe space whose agenda is generosity and care, and whose aims are unification, deeper awareness, stronger participation, better respect and a greater openness and sense of potential.
-Participants from all backgrounds and experiences will be able to explore individual and collective consciousness and barriers to group settings, and normative social communication can be explored as part of the overall process.
+Autistic identities and emerging autistic sub-cultural groupings benefit from direct interactions within a safe space whose agenda is generosity and care, and whose aims are unification, deeper awareness, stronger participation, better respect and a greater openness and sense of potential.
+Participants from all backgrounds and experiences are be able to explore individual and collective consciousness and barriers to group settings, and normative social communication can be explored as part of the overall process.

 Read The Four Dialogic Practices here.